 Our comparison tables are designed to help you find the best trading platforms in the UK.

-Use the filters below to quickly locate the best UK stockbrokers for buying and selling stocks and shares, exchange-traded funds (ETFs), exchange-traded commodities (ETCs), investment trusts (ITs), contracts for difference (CFDs), foreign exchange (forex), options, and other trading products.
+Use the filters below to quickly locate the best platforms for buying and selling stocks and shares, exchange-traded funds (ETFs), exchange-traded commodities (ETCs), investment trusts (ITs), contracts for difference (CFDs), foreign exchange (forex), options, and other trading products.

 Please keep in mind that when you trade, your capital is at risk.
 The fees below are not exhaustive–other fees apply.
 ISA, pension, and tax rules also apply.